Lack of Quality Data is Hurting Patients

 Having high-quality healthcare records means improved and advanced insights for patient care, increased operational efficiency and, of course, possibly finding cures for diseases.
 Without this data, the effectiveness of health-related research declines.

 Unfortunately, in the healthcare industry, the truth is that data is being siloed and not shared because it represents a liability even though healthcare organizations are experiencing a demand greater than ever to share their data with researchers for analytics.

 Why is it difficult to access/share healthcare data?

 There are several reasons why healthcare organizations do not engage in data sharing with health care researchers.
 Here are a few of them:

-- People unfamiliar with new technology around de-identifying data, thus increasing risk of identification.
+- People are unfamiliar with new technology around de-identifying data, thus increasing the risk of identification.

-- Healthcare organizations engaging in methods that produce high-risk datasets
+- Healthcare organizations are engaging in methods that produce high-risk datasets

 - Organizations are not able to be 100% confident in protecting privacy while sharing data